Miro (collaboration platform): CEO and leadership

 Andrey Khusid, co-founder and CEO, is an advocate of product-led growth and distributed work models.

 Jeff Chow, chief product and technology officer since 2022, previously worked at Google and Tripadvisor, and leads Miro's AI and platform innovation.

 Acquisitions

 In October 2022, Miro acquired video conferencing startup Around to enhance synchronous collaboration directly within the Miro canvas.

 In June 2024, Miro acquired Danish AI design startup Uizard, strengthening its generative interface and rapid prototyping capabilities.

-Additional acquisitions in the areas of enterprise collaboration and productivity are tracked by Tracxn.
+In 2026, Miro acquired Edtech company, Reforge.

 Events

 Distributed and Canvas

-From 2017 to 2023, Miro hosted an annual virtual conference called Distributed focused on remote collaboration and product updates.

-In 2024, the event was rebranded as Canvas and held in a hybrid format.
+From 2017 to 2023, Miro hosted an annual virtual conference called Distributed focused on remote collaboration and product updates.In 2024, the event was rebranded as Canvas and held in a hybrid format.
 At Canvas 2024, Miro introduced the Innovation Workspace, which SD Times described as "the company's most significant platform update since its founding."

-The 2025 event, Canvas 25, is scheduled for 14 October 2025 in New York City and online.